 Things to do in The Hague with children

 The Hague is renowned as an international city and one of the most popular Dutch cities for expat families.
-Many international residents with young children enjoy life in The Hague, with access to top international schools, the coast nearby and many lush green areas such as the Haagse Bos.
+Many international residents with young children enjoy life in The Hague, with access to top international schools, the coast nearby and many lush green areas such as The Hague Forest (Haagse Bos).